jdeniau/behat-docs/cookbooks/creating_a_context_configuration_extension.rst

 Setting Up the Context
 ----------------------

-First, we need to create a ``Context`` class that will throw a ``PendingException`` with a configurable text.
+First, we create a ``Context`` class that will throw a ``PendingException`` with a configurable text.
-A behavior that could be enable or not.
+The configuration will also control whether the behaviour is enabled or not.

 .. code-block::

   src/
       Context/
           HelloWorldContext.php   # This is where we'll implement our step

 .. code-block:: php